Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Phase velocity in a strong background

 A probe plane wave is propagated along the $x$-axis,

-through a linearly polarized strong electromagnetic background field.
-The polarization of the strong background breaks the isotropy of space, giving rise to different refractive indices \cite{DittrichGies2003,Dinuetal2014}
+through a linearly polarized strong electromagnetic background with field strength $A_b$.
+The polarization of latter breaks the isotropy of space, giving rise to different refractive indices \cite{Toll1952,BaierBreitenlohner1967,Bialynicka-BirulaBialynicki-Birula1970,TsaiErber1975}

 for a probe polarization orthogonal (+) and parallel (-) to the background polarization.
-Since \eqref{eq:RefIndizes} only takes into account the 4-photon interaction contribution, i.e., it neglects all but the first nonlinear term in \eqref{approxLHE}, the results are verified turning off 6-photon processes in the simulations.
+Since Equation \eqref{eq:RefIndizes} only takes into account the four-photon interaction contribution, i.e., it neglects all but the first nonlinear term in the weak-field expansion \eqref{approxLHE}, the results are verified turning off six-photon processes in the simulations.